Associate Professor of Music Performance

 Director of Choral Activities

 Andrew Crow joined the Ball State University faculty in 2009.
-As Director of Choral Activities, he leads the Ball State Statesmen and the Chamber Choir.
+As Director of Choral Activities, he leads the Ball State Chamber Choir and Cardinal Chorus.
 Crow also teaches conducting and choral literature and supervises the choral graduate conducting program for students pursuing the degrees Doctor of Arts or Master of Music.
 A graduate of the University of Minnesota, he earned the degree Doctor of Musical Arts in Conducting, including studies with choral, orchestral, and wind ensembles.
-Following studies at Temple University, where he earned the degree Master of Music in Choral Conducting in studies with Alan Harler, he taught at Rutgers University in Camden, New Jersey.
-As an undergraduate at The Ohio State University, Dr. Crow toured widely with the renowned Men's Glee Club under the direction of James Gallagher and performed frequently with Robert Shaw, seminal influences for a life in choral music.
+Following studies at Temple University, he taught at Rutgers University in Camden, New Jersey.
+As an undergraduate at The Ohio State University, Crow toured widely with the renowned Men's Glee Club under the direction of James Gallagher and performed frequently with Robert Shaw, seminal influences for a life in choral music.

-In 2013, Dr. Crow was selected to become the Artistic Director of Muncie’s Masterworks Chorale, a community chorus of 60 members that annually presents a four-concert season, focusing on the core canon of choral repertoire, especially choral/symphonic works.
 Crow is also an experienced singer, orchestral conductor, piano technician, and dedicated church musician, currently Director of Music at High Street United Methodist Church in Muncie, Indiana.
 He has previously served prominent churches in Philadelphia and Minneapolis.
 As a singer, he performed regularly with Apollo’s Fire, Cleveland’s professional baroque ensemble during his tenure there.
-In December 2012, Crow made his debut conducting the Muncie Symphony Orchestra for their holiday pops concert.
+In December 2012, Crow made his debut conducting the Muncie Symphony Orchestra for their holiday pops concert and returned to lead that event in 2017.
+Recent choral festivals have carried him to North Carolina, California, Ohio, and South Dakota as guest conductor.